illinois-impact/ece408_project/readme.md

     - /bin/bash -c "./m3"

 to use your GPU implementation.
 When it is correct, it will show the same correctness as Milestone 2.
 To quicken development time, `m3.cc` takes one optional argument: the dataset size.
 See [Specifying Batch Size](#specifying-batch-size).

 ### Use Nsight-Systems and Nsight-Compute for initial Performance Results

 First, ensure you are using correct image in rai_build.yml file

 `image: illinoisimpact/ece408_minidnn_docker:amd64-gpu-cu10.2-fa20`

+**Before you do any profiling, make sure you do not have any memory errors by running `cuda-memcheck`.
+See [Checking for Errors](#checking-for-errors) on how to run this.**

 ***System level profiling using Nsight-Systems***